Assassination of Huey Long: 1936 election

 Long's death brought relief to the Roosevelt administration, which would go on to win in a landslide in the 1936 election.
 Democratic National Committee Chairman James Farley publicly admitted his apprehension of campaigning against Long: "I always laughed Huey off, but I did not feel that way about him."
 Roosevelt's close economic advisor Rexford Tugwell would later write: "When he was gone it seemed that a beneficent peace had fallen on the land.
 Father Coughlin, Reno, Townsend, et al., were after all pygmies compared with Huey.
 He had been a major phenomenon."
 Tugwell also wrote that Roosevelt regarded Long's assassination as a "providential occurrence".

 Cultural and societal impact

 Long's assassination turned him into a near legendary figure in some parts of Louisiana.
 In 1938, Swedish sociologist Gunnar Myrdal encountered rural children who not only insisted Long was alive, but that he was president.
-A 1940 Gallup poll found that 55% of Lousianians viewed Long as a positive influence, while just 22% viewed him negatively.
+A 1940 Gallup poll found that 55% of Louisianians viewed Long as a positive influence, while just 22% viewed him negatively.